-I am a lecturer at the Department of Philosophy at Florida State University, where I will be starting a job as Assistant Professor in Fall 2018.
+I work at the Department of Philosophy at Florida State University, where I will be starting a job as Assistant Professor in Fall 2018.
 Previously I was a research associate at King’s College London on the project “Will and Willpower: Mechanisms of Self-Control”.
 I was also a postdoc in Free Will and Self-Control at Florida State University.
 My research interests centre around moral psychology, ethics, neuro-ethics and applied ethics, free will, philosophy of mind, philosophy of action.
 I have a special interest in moral responsibility; in particular how responsibility is compatible with most (perhaps all) of our actions’ being lucky to some (often significant) degree.
 I also do research on moral cognition and how moral cognition might be affected in certain pathological cases.
 You can find my academia.edu page here.

 I gained my MPhil and PhD at King’s College London (2012) where I was very lucky to work with David Papineau who supervised both my theses.
 During my time in London, I worked for a couple of years at the wonderful Royal Institute of Philosophy.
 That and the Institute of Philosophy are among the many things which make London one of the most exciting places for philosophy research.

 At Florida State, I have benefited hugely from regular Free Will lunches with Al Mele, Randy Clarke and Stephen Kearns.
-Stephen and I are getting married soon–despite the fact that he does not share my very correct philosophical views.
-Yet.
+Stephen and I got married recently–despite the fact that he does not share my very correct philosophical views.
+He promised to do better.

 In my spare time, I like doing photography, visiting national parks and horse riding.
 The pictures above are from the beautiful Antelope Canyon in Arizona and the Great Smoky Mountains.
 The pictures on the rest of this page are mainly from different national parks in the US and England.